from __future__ import annotations

 warnings.warn(

-"Cleaning was called before extraction, skipping.", UserWarning
+"_apply_cleaning was called before extraction, skipping.", UserWarning

 )

-if self.cleaning:
+if not self.cleaning:

 for col, bounds in self.cleaning.items():